Obese patients stuck in Middlemore Hospital because there is nowhere suitable for discharge

 The DHB was out of touch with what was needed on the ground, he said.

-"Those very people in that hospital are the people that you see in [these classes], 200, 300 kilo-plus people.
+"Those very people in that hospital are the people that you see in [these classes], 200, 300kg-plus people.
 They come here, they feel safe.
 So what they need to do is engage with people who are getting cut through in the community."

 Health Minister David Clark said there was likely to be more preventative funding in the new Pacific Innovation fund announced in the Budget, and there may be other funding changes in an upcoming review.